pulumi/pulumi-hugo/themes/default/content/blog/new-improved-pulumi-service-user-experience/index.md

 It’s been nearly four years since the Pulumi Service console launched back in 2018.
 The [Pulumi Service]({{< relref "/product/pulumi-service" >}}) is the easiest way to use Pulumi’s open source, universal infrastructure as code SDK at scale and provides a fully managed experience.
 It handles infrastructure state and secrets, sets up SAML SSO, integrates with CI/CD pipelines, and enforces compliance rules.

-In these last four years, the Service’s features and capabilities have grown quickly.
-We’ve added features like stack tags, stack changes view, and resource visualizations.
+In these last four years, our customer base has grown significantly Service’s features and capabilities have grown quickly.
+We’ve added features like audit logs, SAML SSO and SCIM, stack tags, resource visualizations, and much more!
 But throughout all these changes, the look and feel of the Service has largely stayed the same—until now!

 <!--more-->